MushtakTheAnalyst/Road-Accident-Analysis-In-Excel/README.md

 ## Conclusion

 The Road Accident Analytics Dashboard facilitates data-driven decision-making, enabling stakeholders to implement evidence-based decisions that enhance road safety.
-It serves as a valuable tool for policymakers, traffic authorities, and police officers alike.
+It serves as a valuable tool for policymakers, traffic authorities, and police departments alike.